How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners can harm pipes and the surrounding environment.
+- Chemical drain cleaners may harm pipes and the environment.

 Method 1: Making a cake with baking Soda and Vinegar